jupyter-widgets/ipywidgets/docs/source/embedding.md

     print(data['view_specs'])
     ```

-Here, `embed_snippet` will return an embeddable HTML snippet similar to the
+The `embed_snippet` function will return an embeddable HTML snippet similar to the
 Notebook interface detailed above, while `embed_minimal_html` saves an HTML file
 with the snippet.
 The `embed_data` function will return the widget state JSON as
 well as the view specs of the given views.